 Instead, we chose to live a life that was a lot less stressful and a whole lot cheaper.
 We lived in that hotel for six months before going back home to Ohio to stay with friends for a couple of months.

-After my Mom’s death in February 2018, we came home to Texas because my boyfriend – now my husband – and I had decided to move in together and start our lives together.
+After my Mom’s death in February 2018, we came home to Texas because my boyfriend – now my late husband – and I had decided to move in together and start our lives together.

 If you have been considering moving into a hotel – no matter what your reasons for considering it – I highly encourage you to take the leap of faith it requires.